UTOR-VIRT-DATA-PT-10-2020-U-B-TEAM-5-FP/Final_Project/README.md

 * supervised and unsupervised learning, dimensionality reduction
 * rescaling data

-to prepare machine learning model for recommendation Food & Drink Items as per their Demographics and Preferences and identification & prediction for the Repeat Customer​ for "Our Cafe".

 ## **Machine Learning Model**
 We are analyzing the dataset with different machine learning models to predict the following as explained briefly below:​​